This is Part 1 of a 2 Part Series on Using Drones for Survival Security Monitoring

 2. How to Use Drones for Survival Security Missions

 Let’s discuss how these gadgets will be used for your survival security measures.
-This is something the military uses and ordinary people can use, too.
+This is something the military uses, and ordinary people can use, too.
 In terms of survival, it can help you locate things you need, like a natural water source.

 It can tell you what type of landscape you’re approaching and if there’s any danger ahead that you need to avoid.
 It’s a risk assessment tool, whether you’re talking about people who may pose a threat or something else.